History & Traditions

 Yacht Club Construction:

 City Service Petroleum Company, later sold to B.P.
-Fuels, put up $60 000.00 to start the club on certain conditions.
+Fuels, loaned money to start the club on certain conditions.
 Conditions were that BHYC have 100 members guarantee $600.00 each if the Club failed its obligations or went bankrupt.
-When the club was founded the Town of Oakville leased the property where the Club now stands for the token sum of $1.00 per year.
+When the club was founded the Town of Oakville leased the property where the Club now stands.
 Additionally, Metro Marine leased the property that provides BHYC with access to the water, where the launching ramps and crane are now situated, with the provision that it be used for Junior Sailing programs.
-Our Junior Sailing Programme was started by Ed Breckon in 1963 and it has gained ground each year.
+Our Junior Sailing Program was started by Ed Breckon in 1963 and it has gained ground each year.
 This was greatly responsible for getting members who became interested in sailing to join the Club.

 First BHYC Events: